 Choosing the best email marketing platforms is subjective to the user.

-If you are a blogger who has an ecommerce site, you’ll want to choose a platform with more conversion tools, like Sendinblue or Drip.
+If you are a blogger with an eCommerce site, you’ll want to choose a platform with more conversion tools, like Sendinblue or Drip.

 If you’re more focused on finding a budget-friendly platform, ConvertKit, Moosend, or ActiveCampagin are probably more your speed.